xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ## Sidebar Menu

-All the tools you need to manage your store can be accessed via the main Admin menu available in the sidebar.
+All the tools you need to manage your store are available in the main Admin menu in the sidebar to the left.
 ![sidebar-menu.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/sidebar-menu.png)

+{% note info %}
+Attention the users of X-Cart Cloud, some features are inaccessible in the sidebar menu of your store Admin area due to the version limitations.
+{% endnote%}

 This menu includes the following sections:

-* **Orders** : This section provides all the necessary tools required for order management and processing.
+* **Orders** (_Has limited access in X-cart Cloud_): This section provides all the necessary tools required for order management and processing.

   For more info, see the section {% link "Orders" ref_r4PbRx4Z %} of the X-Cart Knowledge Base.

-* **Catalog** : This section provides all the required tools for the catalog management as well as the tools for data import and export.
+* **Catalog** (_Has limited access in X-cart Cloud_): This section provides all the required tools for the catalog management as well as the tools for data import and export.

   For more info, see the sections {% link "Products" ref_5vJ9gwBl %}, {% link "Product Classes and Attributes" ref_T90ZcEpP %} and {% link "Import-Export" ref_TANvG2De %} of the X-Cart Knowledge Base.